 Years of Experience

-Workers who have been with the company for more than one year but less than five can make approximately $17.31 per hour on average.
-The largest fraction of Akron Childrens Hospital people (36 percent) have been working for five to nine years and earn $14.19 per hour on average.
+Workers who have been with the company for more than one year but less than five can make around $16.59 per hour on average.
+The largest slice of the Akron Childrens Hospital workforce (39 percent) has been working for five to nine years and earns, on average, approximately $14.09 per hour.

 Certifications and Degrees

-In this role, the best-paying skill appears to be Pediatrics; individuals who claim it among their capabilities enjoy a higher median salary of about $24.35 per hour.
-Customer Service is a popular skill among Akron Childrens Hospital workers, with slightly less than a fifth of those surveyed reporting using it on the job.
-Other top skills include Insurance, Microsoft Office, and Typing.
+In this role, the best-paying skill appears to be Pediatrics; individuals who claim it among their capabilities enjoy a higher median salary of $24.35 per hour.
+A relatively widespread skill at Akron Childrens Hospital is Customer Service; just under a fifth of employees use it for work.
+Employees also tend to know Insurance, Typing, and Electronic Medical Records.

 Women make up the majority of employees who completed the questionnaire for a female-to-male ratio of more than 3 to 1.

 Only a quarter of respondents at Akron Childrens Hospital enjoy paid vacation time, and just 19 percent can take sick leave.
 It's easy to build up retirement reserves here with programs such as a 401(k) plan and a 403(b) plan.
 A fair number of employees can count on health insurance, and the larger part of respondents have dental coverage as a benefit.
 Akron Childrens Hospital also dishes out privileges such as tuition reimbursement, life insurance, and 401(a).